ON SAILING & OUR BOATS:

 What does it cost to be a Y-Knot member and go sailing?

 Nothing, you can sail with Y-Knot absolutely free!
 Y-Knot is supported by donations and sponsors, please consider supporting Y-Knot if you can help.

 No!
 Y-Knot is an adaptive sailing program that works to include people with disabilities in the sport of sailing.
 We make providing opportunities for people with disabilities a priority, but many of our members are not disabled and participate as sailors, or volunteer captains and crew.

 Can I just come to watch?

 Yes, but we hope to convince you that you’ll have more fun on the water.

 Sure, sailing is even more fun when you share it with others.
 Just be sure that you let us know if you are bringing someone with you so we can plan.

 No. Providing comprehensive orientation and training for our staff and volunteers is a key component of our focus on safety.
 Each season, we host a Volunteer Training Day, and we provide hands-on training to volunteers throughout the season.

 What should I wear?

 Your sailing bag should contain rain gear, sunscreen, and a cap and sunglasses to help cut the glare on the water.
-We’ll provide a PFD if you don’t have one of your own.
+We’ll provide a PFD (life jacket) if you don’t have one of your own.
 Toss a change of clothes, including footwear, in the car just in case.
 Weather conditions on Lake George can change quickly, so dress comfortably for the weather forecast, but bring extra layers and appropriate gear to ensure you stay comfortable.